Aliases for APEX1 Gene

 GeneCards Summary for APEX1 Gene

 APEX1 (Apurinic/Apyrimidinic Endodeoxyribonuclease 1) is a Protein Coding gene.
-Diseases associated with APEX1 include respiratory failure and attenuated familial adenomatous polyposis.
+Diseases associated with APEX1 include attenuated familial adenomatous polyposis and intraocular retinoblastoma.
 Among its related pathways are Circadian entrainment and Cellular response to hypoxia.
 GO annotations related to this gene include poly(A) RNA binding and transcription coactivator activity.
 An important paralog of this gene is APEX2.

 UniProtKB/Swiss-Prot for APEX1 Gene